 Mental health charity Mind also has a web page offering help and advice for abusive and violent behavior and links to support organisations.

 Experiencing such rapid change in our daily lives can be overwhelming and affect how we feel.
 We understand that for some, self-isolation at home may be an extremely difficult and challenging time.

 Please know that help is available and SAMS is here to support our staff and students in every way possible.

 From Welfare Officers and Student Support Services to listings of support organisations and resources, SAMS is here to help our staff and students manage their mental health during such uncertain times.
 Please click the relevant links below to visit our new mental health and domestic abuse support web pages:

-All of our staff and students now have access to Big White Wall, a digital mental health support service which is available online, 24/7, and is completely anonymous so you can express yourself freely and openly.
+All of our students and staff have access to Togetherall (formally Big White Wall) which is a digital mental health support service which is available online, 24/7, and is completely anonymous so you can express yourself freely and openly.

-Professionally trained wall guides monitor the community to ensure the safety and anonymity of all members.
-In addition to Big White Wall’s online community, you will have access to a wealth of useful resources and can work through tailored self-help courses covering topics such as anxiety, sleep, weight management, depression and many more.
+Professionally trained Guides monitor the community to ensure the safety and anonymity of all members.
+In addition to the online community, you will have access to a wealth of useful resources and can work through tailored self-help courses covering topics such as anxiety, sleep, weight management, depression and many more.